jasny/php-code-quality/STANDARD.md

 The README document MAY include additional information which can be useful for developers.

-### 4.2.
+### 3.2.
 Document blocks

 Each class MUST have a [document block](https://en.wikipedia.org/wiki/PHPDoc).

-Each public property MUST have a document block with an `@var` tag.
-Each protected of private property SHOULD have a document block with an `@var` tag.
+Each public property that doesn't have a type hint MUST have a document block with an `@var` tag.
+Each protected and private property that doesn't have a type hint SHOULD have a document block with an `@var` tag.

-Each function and method MUST have a document block with `@param` tags for all parameters and an `@return` tag if a value is returned.
+Each function and method SHOULD have a document block with `@param` tags for all parameters and an `@return` tag if a value is returned.

 Variables document block SHOULD be as precise as possible.
 Examples: